rlee36/csif_globus/README.md

 4. The researcher moves data from the shared instrument storage to the researcher's endpoint (for example, Oak).
 5. The system admin maintains the data by automation et al

 Also, let's discuss how to share data from the researcher's endpoint with the other researcher's endpoint.
-You can follow the instructions at [Globus @ Stanford](https://globus.stanford.edu/).
+You can follow the instructions at [Globus@Stanford](https://globus.stanford.edu/).
+If you have any questions, please free to reach out to Robert, Research Data Consultant at [rlee36@stanford.edu](rlee36@stanford.edu).

 ### 3. Why now?
 ### 4. Competition